 Bully Force.
 The Air Force ROTC’s Bully Force exists to support military ceremonies and athletic events.

 Color Guard.
 Both the Air Force and Army Programs have Color Guards.
-The cadets present the Colors at home football and SEC home basketball games.
-They also participate in various community events.
+The cadets present the Colors at athletic events and various community events.